 My dissertation allowed me to focus on Autism, which was an experience that still informs my work today.
 It was very useful to have an opportunity to study a specialist area in more depth and to meet with professionals.

 Did you find any one lecturer inspired you during your time at Reading?

 Our lecturer for English inspired me greatly with her passion and enthusiasm.
 I still hold the enjoyment and nurture of the whole child at the heart of what I do.
-Her passion enabled me to see the impact of a committed educator on their students, and allowed me to overcome my natural introversion in order to become a more confident and engaging teacher.
+Her passion enabled me to see the impact a committed educator has on their students and allowed me to overcome my natural introversion to become a more confident and engaging teacher.
 I still believe in the importance of story-telling and reading aloud with all students at all ages, and I have naturally taken on the leadership of reading at the schools I have worked at, which I believe to be inspired by her.

 Where are you now?

 I am working in a primary school and I have just started my second term as a head teacher.
 I am part of the Ambition School Leadership network, in my second year of their Future Leaders course, which accelerated my journey to headship.

 I aspire to improve as a head teacher and to continue to lead schools in challenging contexts to provide an outstanding education for young people in challenging socio-economic contexts.
 Eventually I hope to influence a larger number of organisations, such as through multi academy leadership and / or consultancy work.
 I can now see the potential to make changes on a larger scale, aspiring to impact education at a system level to ensure that the vision and values cultivated in my early career are realised for a larger number of pupils.